1961 Rose Bowl

 The 1961 Rose Bowl was the 47th Rose Bowl game, played on January 2, 1961, in Pasadena, California.
 The #6 Washington Huskies defeated the top-ranked Minnesota Golden Gophers, 17–7.
 Washington quarterback Bob Schloredt returned from a mid-season injury was named the Player Of The Game for the second straight year.
 As New Year's Day fell on a Sunday, the major bowl games were played on Monday.

 This was the first season of the new agreement with the Athletic Association of Western Universities (AAWU) to send their champion.
 Its predecessor, the Pacific Coast Conference (PCC), had dissolved after the 1958 season.
-The Big Ten was no longer in a formal agreement with the Rose Bowl following the demise of the PCC: Big Ten champion Minnesota received and accepted an "at-large" invitation.
+The Big Ten Conference was no longer in a formal agreement with the Rose Bowl following the demise of the PCC: Big Ten champion Minnesota received and accepted an "at-large" invitation.

 The Great Rose Bowl Hoax occurred during halftime.
 As seen by an estimated 30 million television viewers, students from nearby Caltech altered the plans for the Washington card stunts, which spelled "CALTECH" instead of "HUSKIES" and showed the Caltech Beaver mascot instead of the Washington Husky.

 Teams

 The Pacific Coast Conference (PCC), from which the "West" representative was historically selected, dissolved in early 1959 following a pay-for-play scandal.
 A new conference, the AAWU, commonly referred to as the "Big Five", formed in 1959 with the four California schools (Cal, Stanford, USC, and UCLA) and Washington.
 For scheduling, former PCC members Oregon, Oregon State, and Washington State dropped UCLA and USC, with the exception of Oregon State at USC.
 Idaho, who was not part of the scandal but had become uncompetitive, was dropped from the schedules of all the AAWU members.
 The PCC agreement with the Rose bowl was dissolved for the 1959 season, but former member Washington was invited to the game and demolished Wisconsin.

 For the 1960 season, the AAWU contracted a new agreement which went into effect with this game.
 The Big Ten agreement also was dissolved, but the Big Ten had authorized its members to accept Rose Bowl invitations at their discretion.
-A new agreement with the Big Ten would not be reached until 1962, which became effective with the 1963 Rose Bowl.
+A new agreement with the Big Ten was reached until 1962, which became effective with the 1963 Rose Bowl.